-If the maximum traffic carrying capacity of the network is bounded by the lowest value of R that keeps the network connected, then one can easily ask the question if the use of variable-range transmission can reduce the value of R beyond the bound given by (1), thus increasing the average traffic carrying capacity and power savings of the network.
-This intuition motivates the study of variable-range transmission policies that follow.
+If the maximum traffic carrying capacity of the network is bounded by the lowest value of R that keeps the network connected, then one can easily ask the question if the use of variable-range transmission can reduce the value of R beyond the bound given by Equation 1, thus increasing the average traffic carrying capacity and power savings of the network.
+This intuition motivates the study of variable-range transmission policies that follows.

-2.2 Variable-Range Transmission
+B. Variable-Range Transmission

-Now, let us assume that each node can dynamically control the transmission power it uses independently of other nodes.
+Now let us assume that each node can dynamically control the transmission power it uses independently of other nodes.

-- Definition.
-The weight (or cost) of each individual link e in graph M, denoted $\psi(|e|)$, is the minimum transmission range between two nodes connected by link e. - Definition.
-The end-to-end weight of a route from node u to node v is the summation of the weight of the individual links representing a continuous traversal from node u to node v.
+Definition: The weight (or cost) of each individual link e in graph M, denoted $\psi(|e|)$, is the minimum transmission range between two nodes connected by link e.

+Definition: The end-to-end weight of a route from node u to node v, is the summation of the weight of the individual links representing a continuous traversal from node u to node v.

-Let us also assume that there is a unique route between any source-destination pair in the network that minimizes the end-to-end weight and that the average range of each transmission using these unique routes is \overline{R} .
+Let us also assume there is a unique route between any source-destination pair in the network that minimizes the end-to-end weight and that the average range of each transmission using these unique routes is \overline{R} .
 It is interesting to compare the ratio between R{com}^{min} and \overline{R} because such a ratio accounts for how much lower a capacity is obtained and extra power is used in the network for holding to a common transmission power approach.

-Now, let us again randomly pick a node in M, say x_r , where $1 \le r \le n$, and compute a minimum spanning tree (MST) to all the other n-1 nodes in V using node x_r as the root of the MST.
-Fig. 1d illustrates an example of an MST with node x_r as the root of the tree.2 If E is such that the distances $|x_i - x_j|$ are all different, then there is a unique MST for V. Dividing the weight of the MST (denoted by $M(x_1, x_2, \ldots, x_n)$) by the number of edges in the tree, we get the average range of each transmission for a MST (\overline{R}{MST}).
+Now let us again randomly pick a node in M, say x_r , where $1 \leq r \leq n$, and compute a minimum spanning tree (MST) to all the other n-1 nodes in V using node x_r as the root of the MST.
+Figure 1(d) illustrates an example of a MST with node x_r as the root of the tree2.
+If E is such that the distances $|x_i - x_j|$ are all different then there is a unique MST for V. Dividing the length of the MST by the number of edges in the tree we get the average range of each transmission for a MST (\overline{R}{MST}) .
 Therefore,